tjkr/webpack-hotplate/README.md

 #### How is this accomplished?

 This webpack configuration uses `babel-preset-es2015`.
 This preset bundles [many transforms](https://github.com/babel/babel/blob/master/packages/babel-preset-es2015/src/index.js) together.
 One of those transforms, `babel-plugin-transform-es2015-modules-commonjs`, converts ES6 code into CommonJS modules.
 This is not ideal, as tree-shaking is not possible with CommonJS modules.
-We need a way to use `babel-preset-es2015` without the `commonjs` transform.
+There needs to be a way to use `babel-preset-es2015` without the `commonjs` transform.
 Luckily, this problem can be solved by [adding another option](https://github.com/babel/babel/tree/master/packages/babel-preset-es2015#options) to `babel-loader` in `webpack.config.js`:

 ```javascript
 //webpack.config.js